Restoring and preserving for the future

 3. After conservation …

-- the restored original Charters will be stored in boxes created from acid-free material to eliminate any further damage and stored in safe conditions at Northampton Record Office whilst remaining the property of Higham Ferrers Town Council
+the restored original Charters are now stored in boxes created from acid-free material to eliminate any further damage and stored in safe conditions at Northampton Record Office whilst remaining the property of Higham Ferrers Town Council

-- framed full-size prints of the Charters, alongside interpretative material, will form part of a touring exhibition in the town and wider area in Summer and Autumn 2019
+framed full-size prints of the Charters, alongside interpretative material, formed part of a touring exhibition in the town and wider area in Summer and Autumn 2019